 Speed: How Does Time-to-Fill Compare?

-AI sourcing compresses hiring timelines by 2-3x, according to research from Josh Bersin and AMS published in September 2025.
-That means a role that takes 45 days to fill with manual methods can be filled in 15-22 days with AI-enabled sourcing.
-Some early adopters achieved hiring cycles 3-4x faster than their baselines, per the same study.
+Hiring timelines compress by 2-3x with AI sourcing, according to research from Josh Bersin and AMS published in September 2025.
+Roles that take 45 days with manual methods get filled in 15-22 days with AI-enabled sourcing.
+Early adopters achieved hiring cycles 3-4x faster than their baselines, per the same study.

 Why the gap?
-Manual sourcing bottlenecks stack up at every stage.
+Bottlenecks stack up at every stage of manual sourcing.
 Building Boolean search strings takes time.
 Reviewing profiles individually takes more time.
 Tracking down contact information adds another layer.
-And writing personalized outreach for each candidate?
-That's where recruiters lose entire afternoons.
+Writing personalized outreach for each candidate?
+That’s where recruiters lose entire afternoons.

-AI collapses those steps.
-A tool like Pin's AI sourcing generates a ranked candidate list from a plain-language job description, discovers contact details automatically, and sends personalized outreach across email, LinkedIn, and SMS - all without the recruiter touching a Boolean operator.
-Pin users fill positions in approximately 2 weeks, which represents a nearly 70% reduction compared to the 45-day manual benchmark.
+Those steps collapse with AI.
+Pin’s AI sourcing generates a ranked candidate list from a plain-language job description and discovers contact details automatically.
+It then sends personalized outreach across email, LinkedIn, and SMS - no Boolean operators required.
+Pin users fill positions in an average of 14 days, which represents an 82% reduction in time-to-hire compared to the 45-day manual benchmark.

-The time savings compound when you factor in recruiter workload.
-SHRM's 2025 data shows recruiters at most organizations juggle around 20 open requisitions at once.
-Shaving 20-30 days off each requisition's timeline isn't just faster - it's the difference between filling roles on schedule and watching them sit open for months.
+Factor in recruiter workload, and the time savings compound further.
+SHRM’s 2025 data shows recruiters at most organizations juggle around 20 open requisitions at once.
+Shaving 20-30 days off each requisition’s timeline isn’t just faster - it’s the difference between filling roles on schedule and watching them sit open for months.

-There's also the candidate experience angle.
-The Bersin/AMS report found that 60% of applicants abandoned applications due to slow or complex hiring processes.
-Speed isn't just an internal efficiency metric.
-It directly affects whether your top candidates accept or move on to another offer.
+Candidate experience compounds the stakes.
+The Bersin/AMS report found 60% of applicants abandoned applications due to slow or complex hiring processes.
+Speed isn’t just an internal efficiency metric.
+It directly affects whether top talent accepts or moves on to another offer.

 Cost: What Does Each Approach Actually Cost?